Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

-Using sketches of storage size 400,\footnote{The size was chosen empirically.
-Our goal here is to simulate the real-world situation where a fixed parameter must be selected for a given application.} we estimate the inner product between 5000 random pairs of numerical columns from 53 datasets published by the World Bank Group~\cite{WBF_2022}.
-We normalized columns to have norm $1$ so that all inner products have magnitude less than $1$. \jf{should we add a ref for kurtosis?} To visualize the results, we use a winning table (shown in \Cref{fig:real}) that filters results based on different overlap ratios (column) and kurtosis values -- a measure of outliers (row).
-Each cell shows the average of error difference (WMH estimation error minus the error of other method) of vector pairs filtered by overlap and kurtosis values.\footnote{We provide detailed statistics for overlap ratio distributions in \cref{tab:ip_real_overlap_stats} in \cref{app:ip_real_overlap_stats}.} The blue cells (negative difference) correspond to combinations in which WMH outperforms the other methods, while the red cells (positive difference) represent combinations in which the other methods win.
+\myparagraph{ Assessing the Effect of Overlap and Outliers} Using sketches of size 400,\footnote{The size was chosen empirically.
+Our goal here is to simulate the real-world situation where a fixed parameter must be selected for a given application.} we estimate the inner product between 5000 pairs of numerical columns from 56 datasets published by the World Bank Group~\cite{WBF_2022}.
+We normalize columns to have norm $1$ so that all inner products have magnitude less than $1$.
+We visual results using a winning table in \Cref{fig:real}, filting vector pairs based on different overlap ratios (column) and kurtosis values, a measure of outliers (row).
+Each cell shows the average error difference (WMH estimation error minus the error of other method) for vector pairs with the specified overlap and kurtosis values.

+The blue cells (negative difference) correspond to combinations in which WMH outperforms the other methods, while the red cells (positive difference) represent combinations in which the other methods win.
 The darker the cells, the bigger the difference.
-A high kurtosis often indicates the presence of outliers, which will, based on our theoretical results, present a difficulty for unweighted sampling methods like MinHash in comparison to JL or our Weighted MinHash method.
+A high kurtosis often indicates the presence of outliers, which will, based on our theoretical results, present a difficulty for unweighted sampling methods like MH in comparison to JL or our WMH method.
 This is supported by the experiments, which show that WMH has a great improvement over MH when kurtosis is high (up to -.031 vs. at most -.020 when kurtosis is low).
 As predicted by \Cref{thm:main} and shown in our synthetic experiments, WMH also has a great edge over JL for low overlap values.
 For large overlaps (greater than .75), JL leads to slightly smaller errors (from 0.003 to 0.006).
-This suggests that \emph{WMH provides a good compromise for applications in which the distribution of data is unknown: it provides much better estimates for many cases, and when it does not, its estimates are comparable to the best results from existing linear and sampling-based sketches}.